Money in the Bank (2021): Main event

-In the main event, Roman Reigns (accompanied by Paul Heyman) defended the Universal Championship against Edge.
+In the main event, Roman Reigns (accompanied by Paul Heyman) defended SmackDown's Universal Championship against Edge.
 During the match, Reigns and Edge brawled at ringside.
 As Reigns attempted the Spear, Edge moved out of the way and Reigns went through the barricade.
 Edge then performed a Spear on Reigns through the remainder of the barricade.
 Back in the ring, as Reigns performed the Superman Punch on Edge, Edge incapacitated the referee.
 Reigns obtained a broken piece of a chair and attempted to apply the Crossface on Edge, however, Edge reversed and applied the Crossface on Reigns.
 The Usos (Jey and Jimmy) then came out and attempted to interfere in the match, however this was thwarted by Rey and Dominik Mysterio, who attacked them before they reached the ring.
 Seth Rollins, frustrated over losing the Money in the Bank ladder match earlier as well as for Edge receiving the championship match before him, then came out and performed a Superkick on Edge.
 As Reigns attempted a Spear, Edge performed a Spear of his own for a nearfall.
 Rollins then returned to the ring, only for Edge to knock him off the apron.
 This brief distraction allowed Reigns to perform a Spear on Edge and retain the title.
 Following the match, as Reigns and Rollins had a stare down, Edge attacked Rollins and they brawled into the crowd.
 As Reigns obtained a microphone and proclaimed that the whole world needed to acknowledge him, John Cena made a surprise return—in his first appearance since WrestleMania 36 in April 2020—and entered the ring where Cena had a stare down with Reigns and performed his "You Can't See Me" taunt at Reigns to end the event.

 Reception

 Though the event itself was well-received, Peacock's streaming of the event in the United States was poorly received due to technical issues occurring throughout, particularly during the men's Money in the Bank ladder match.

+Dave Meltzer rated the men's Money in the Bank ladder match 4.75 stars, which was the highest of the night.
+Roman Reigns vs. Edge and Charlotte Flair vs. Rhea Ripley both received 4.25 stars.
+The women's Money in the Bank ladder match and Bobby Lashley vs. Kofi Kingston received 2 stars, the lowest rated matches of the night.
+The Raw Tag Team Championship match received 2.5 stars, and the kick-off show match received 3.5 stars.